 - Fill the basil crepes with spinach, cheese, and egg mixture.

 - Roll up crepes and arrange in baking dish.

 - Top with remaining Furmano’s Italian Style Spaghetti Sauce and parmesan cheese.

 - Bake at 350 degrees for 30 to 35 minutes.

 In these times we must hope for the best but be prepared for the worst.
 In times of Covd-19, every effort must be made to stock up with enough kosher food in case of food shortages.
 By following the pantry model, food can be organized and stored in precise fashion.
-In this way one will be prepared for any unforeseen circumstances.
+In this way we will be prepared for any unforeseeable occurrence.